 For one thing, MMTers admit that there are situations where it simply doesn't apply.
-For example, governments in some conflict or unstable countries aren't solid enough - people lack confidence in the state - for them to serve as reliable currency anchors.
-Sometimes, the anchor is provided by pegging the shaky currency to another solid currency like the US dollar, or their economies become "dollarised" (which is when most people prefer to trade in dollars rather than in the local currency.)
+For example, unstable countries where people lack confidence in the state aren't stable enough to serve as reliable currency anchors.
+Sometimes, an anchor is provided by pegging the shaky currency to another solid currency like the US dollar, or their economies become "dollarised" (which is when most people prefer to trade in dollars rather than in the local currency.)
 These governments can't always create the money they need, and such countries have little alternative other than to match revenue and spending pretty closely, or risk bad things happening, like hyperinflation (one of your writers has lived through such times, in Angola, and it isn't nice.)

-There may also be institutional reasons why revenue and spending can't diverge, or can't diverge very far, as MMTers mostly accept.
+There may also be institutional reasons why revenue and spending can't diverge, or can't diverge very far, as MMTers also generally accept.
 Governments which use the Euro currency are institutionally constrained in terms of what they can and can't spend relative to their tax revenues, and the European Union also requires its members to exhibit a fair degree of austerity, (which may explain such lacklustre growth in Europe for so many years).

-Similarly, local and state governments in many countries generally can't create their own money, and they are also constitutionally constrained from spending beyond their local and state tax revenues.
+Similarly, local and state governments in many countries generally can't create their own money, and they are also often constitutionally constrained from spending beyond their local and state tax revenues.
 Vermont in the USA can't issue dollars, nor can it easily "spend now and tax later," (though it has some flexibility.)

 Another possible objection to MMT is that if it is to serve as a useful policy tool, it needs debt markets to be efficient and investors to be wise, so that when the supply of money moves out of line with demand in the economy, it will show up quickly in shifting interest rates or rises in unemployment, which can be promptly addressed.
 Hence, among other important things, MMT may struggle to deal with bubbles, manias and panics, which are all too common.
+(It's not alone, in not having a panacea for these things.)

-Some have urged MMT to treat the private banking system, rather than the central bank, as the prime creator of money, though MMT does accept this.
+Some have urged MMT to consider the private banking system, rather than the central bank, as the prime creator of money, though MMT does accept this.
 Others say that MMTers tend to sweep central banks and treasuries into a single entity, 'government,' while in reality the two are typically independent of each other.
 Treasuries, which make tax and spending decisions, generally do 'fund' their spending with tax revenues, whereas central banks don't.

-These are big wrinkles, though they don't need to negate the whole edifice.
+These are all big wrinkles, though they don't need to negate the whole edifice.